 A supplemental loan made available to graduate or professional students who need to borrow more than the maximum unsubsidized loan amounts to meet educational costs that are not covered by other financial aid.
 Students interested in this loan must complete the FAFSA and must be enrolled at least half time in a graduate or professional program.
 Students in the teacher certification program do not qualify.
 There is no grace period for the Graduate PLUS loan.
-The interest rate for the PLUS loan disbursed 7/1/2021 - 6/30/2022 is 6.28% and a credit check is required.
+The interest rate on loans disbursed 7/1/2022 - 6/30/2023 is 7.54%.
+The interest rate for the PLUS loan disbursed 7/1/2023 - 6/30/2023 is 8.05% and a credit check is required.

 The Graduate PLUS application must be completed on-line: https://studentloans.gov.

 For more information, you may view the Student Employment web site.

 The Student Financial Aid Office only handles undergraduate programs.
 Check SCHOLARSHIPS under the Cecil C. Humphreys School of Law website for information on what scholarships are available at The University of Memphis.